Skip to main content

 Why Your LLC Needs a Physical Address in New York

 New York requires every LLC to list a street address in its Articles of Organization.
 P.O.
 Boxes are not accepted.
-The state also requires a registered agent with a physical New York address where legal documents such as lawsuits, tax notices, and compliance reminders can be delivered during business hours.
-This registered agent address becomes part of the public record.
+New York's Secretary of State serves as the default agent for service of process for every LLC, so a separate registered agent is optional.
+If you choose to designate one, it must have a physical New York street address where legal documents such as lawsuits, tax notices, and compliance reminders can be delivered during business hours.
+Any registered agent address you designate becomes part of the public record.

 Beyond state requirements, you need a physical address to open a business bank account, apply for an EIN from the IRS, sign contracts, and list on your website.
 Using your home address is legal but puts your personal address on public databases.
 A virtual office solves this by providing a real commercial street address that satisfies all requirements while keeping your home address private.
 Your virtual office receives mail on your behalf, scans it, and forwards it digitally, so you never miss a tax notice or legal document.